-Traumatic brain injury (TBI) results when an external force is applied to the head, leading to injury to brain structures and disruption of chemical and physiologic brain functions.
+Traumatic brain injury (TBI) results when an external force is applied to the head, leading to injury to brain structures and/or disruption of chemical and physiologic brain functions.
 The most widely accepted taxonomy classifies brain injuries by severity.
 Severity is classified based on whether structural abnormalities are visible on imaging, duration of loss of consciousness, duration of altered mental status, duration of post-traumatic amnesia, and Glasgow Coma Scale (GCS) score.

 In mild TBI (mTBI), imaging demonstrates normal brain structures.
 If loss of consciousness occurs, it lasts less than 30 minutes.
 Alteration of mental status, including feeling dazed, confused, and disoriented, lasts for up to 24 hours.
 Post-traumatic amnesia, the inability to reliably form new memories, also lasts up to 1 day.
 GCS scores range from 13 to 15.1